-All packaged food products sold in the US that contain soy as an ingredient must list the word “soy” on the label so be sure to read all product labels carefully before buying and consuming any item.
+All packaged food products sold in the US that contain soy as an ingredient must list the word “soy” on the food label so be sure to read all product labels carefully before buying and consuming any item.
 Additionally, be sure to avoid foods with any of the following ingredients:

 - Cold pressed, expelled, or extruded soy oil (see note below)